sumantha-NTS/Predicting-House-Prices-in-Bengaluru/README.md

 |7.    | XG Boost            |    0.343   |    78.45  |
 |8.    | Random Forest       |    0.48    |    57.73  |

-From the above table, it is evidend that the best regressor for this problem is XGBoost.
+From the above table, it is evidend that the best regressor for this problem is **XGBoost**.
 So for the app building, XGBoost is considered for predicting new House Prices.

+## Deployment :
+I have used **Streamlit** library and **Heroku** platform to build the app.\
+App URL :